DEBATE FORMATS AND RULES

 All debates are limited prep with access to devices.
 However, Preparation times vary depending on the age group of the team.

-In the Junior league (ages 12-15), teams are given 45 minutes to prepare their argument before debating commences.
+In Junior League (ages 13-15), teams are given 45 minutes to prepare their argument before debating commences.

-In the Senior league (ages 16-19), teams are given 35 minutes to prepare their argument before debating commences.
+In Senior Leagues (ages 16-19), teams are given 35 minutes to prepare their argument before debating commences.